derXear/opentracing-spring-boot-jaeger-example/README.md

 will run on **port 8080** and exposes the enpoint **/greetings/hello**.
 When calling this endpoint, this service calls the _hello-service_ and returns the String received in the response.

-When a request is process, traces are sent to Jaeger tool where you will get a detailed view of the operation.
+When a request is processed, traces are sent to the Jaeger tool, where you get a detailed view of the process.
-You can access at [http://localhost:16686/](http://localhost:16686/)
+You can access the Jaeger UI via the following link [http://localhost:16686/](http://localhost:16686/)

 ## Build/run the example